jvanasco/pyramid_session_multi/README.md

 Provides for making multiple ad-hoc binds of `ISession` compliant sessions onto a `request.session_multi` namespace

-This was just a quick first attempt, but it's working well!

-# usage
+# Usage

-include pyramid_session_multi, then register some factories
+Include `pyramid_session_multi`, then register some `ISessionFactory` factories that are compliant with the `ISession` interface -- just like you would with Pyramid's built-in `.session` system:

     def main(global_config, **settings):
         config = Configurator(settings=settings)